Ishigh1/Archipelago/worlds/into_the_breach/docs/setup_en.md

 - Archipelago
 - Into the Breach
 - [ITB ModLoader](https://github.com/itb-community/ITB-ModLoader)
-  - [Memedit](https://github.com/itb-community/memedit) must be updated and replace the version found in your modloader at scripts/mod_loader/extensions/modLoaderExtensions/mods.
-Download the code of the Master branch, NOT from the releases (this is temporary)
   - Place the unzipped mod that can be found in the releases of [ITB randomizer for AP](https://github.com/Ishigh1/ITB-randomizer-for-AP) in the mods folder on Into the Breach

 ## Setup